rwdavisx/Camunda-BPM-Spring-Boot-Docker-Installer/src/main/resources/archetype-resources/readme.md

 > These keys are tied to the lifecycle of the database you run locally.
 > A persistent database will need these keys entered once, but the default (h2)
 > database restarts each time camunda is ran and need to be supplied each time.

+### Testing

+> Note: You can not test timer events because of a Camunda limitation.
+> Write tests around timers if you need to test a process with a timer.